 Basilicata (formerly Lucania) is one of Italy’s 20 administrative regions.
-It occupies the arch of Italy’s boot, between the heel of Puglia to the north and east, and the toe of Calabria to the south, with Campania to the west.
+Mountainous and almost entirely landlocked in central-south Italy, Basilicata occupies the arch of Italy’s boot, between the heel of Puglia to the north and east, and the toe of Calabria to the south, with Campania to the west.
 To the south it borders the Mediterranean via the Gulf of Taranto of the Ionian Sea.
 The region’s first DOC was awarded in 1971 to Aglianico del Vulture in Potenza province and the same region has Basilicata’s only DOCG, the Aglianico del Vulture Superiore DOCG.

 Political geography: Capital city Potenza (PZ).
 Provinces Matera (MT), Potenza (PZ).